Celtic Britons: Eastern England

 Oosthuizen (2016) mentions six placenames in the region with the "wealh-" root, which means 'Briton', including Walewrth, Walsoken and Walpole.
 Other examples of Brythonic toponyms include River Great Ouse, from Proto-Celtic *Udso-s ('water'), River Welland (possibly from "wealh-" root), River Cam (Granta), from Proto-Celtic *kambos ('crooked'), Chettisham (compare Welsh "coed", meaning 'wood'), Chatteris (from the same root), King's Lynn, from Brythonic *llɨnn ('lake').
 Comberton, a parish in South Cambridgeshire, is derived from the root "cymry", that refers to all Britons.

 Northern Iberia

 In the late 5th and early 6th centuries AD, a colony called Britonia was established in northern Galicia.
 The British settlements first appeared at the First Council of Lugo in 569 and later, a separate bishopric was established, with the first Bishop being Maeloc.
-Despite the exact location of the diocese isn't known, as well as how long did Brythonic culture and language perfromed in the region, several toponyms across Galicia and Asturias containing root bret- or brit- can be still found, including Bretelo in Ourense, Bertoña in A Capela or El Breton in Corvera, Asturias.
+Although the exact location of the diocese is not known, and it is unclear how long Brythonic culture and language persisted in the region, several toponyms across Galicia and Asturias containing root bret- or brit- can still be found, including Bretelo in Ourense, Bertoña in A Capela or El Breton in Corvera, Asturias.